"If you correct your mind, the rest of your life will fall into place."

 "It is no measure of health to be well adjusted to a profoundly sick society."

-As you dive deeper into Advaita, or non-duality, you’ll find that the teachings of all great traditions, from the beginning of time, point to one essential truth: the mind must become quiescent—calm, peaceful, and relaxed.
-It is in the stilling of the mind that self-realization naturally arises.
+As you dive deeper into Advaita, or non-duality, you’ll see that all great spiritual traditions converge on one essential truth: the mind must become quiescent—calm, peaceful, and relaxed.
+It is in the stilling of the mind that self-realization naturally reveals itself.

-Ultimately, your job is to cultivate a peaceful, quiet, and relaxed mind.
-Do whatever it takes to make this happen.
+Ultimately, your role is simple: Cultivate a peaceful, quiet, and relaxed mind.
+Do whatever it takes—then let even that go.

 "Is it the mind that wants to kill itself?
 The mind cannot kill itself.
 So your business is to find the real nature of the mind.
 Then you will know that there is no mind.
 When the Self is sought, the mind is nowhere.
 Abiding in the Self, one need not worry about the mind."